sameh-g/TreeMultiSelect-List/doc/README.md

 ### apply()

-This will update the twoways binding objects with the result from user selections in the plugin, initially call map gography data then replace all updated objects that have been filled from the treemultiselect result after onchange fire.
+This will update the two-way binding objects with the result from user selections in the plugin, initially call map geography data then replace all updated objects that have been filled from the treemultiselect result after onchange fire.

 ```shell
     apply()